isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 #### 2. How can visitors apply for an ATP?

 To apply for an ATP, please go to [apply now](/atp/apply-now).
-Do note that applications for the ATP must be made between seven and thirty calendar days prior to the intended date of entry into Singapore.
+Do note that applications for the ATP must be made between seven and 60 calendar days prior to the intended date of entry into Singapore.

-For example, visitors who intend to enter Singapore on 31 January 2021 must apply for an ATP between 1 January 2021 and 24 January 2021.

 #### 3. How long will it take for an ATP application to be processed?